jjmaldonis/obsidian-audio-notes/README.md

 Edit the newly created audio note to your heart's content!
 You can change the text and the start/end times of the audio segment.
 If you extend the audio and need to regenerate the quote to include more words, you can delete the quote then use the command `Regenerate Current Audio Note` or `Regenerate All Audio Notes` to re-create the quote from the start/end times you set.

-Listen to your note any time, anywhere :)
+Now you can listen to your note any time, anywhere :)

 #### Bind Hotkeys to Contro Audio Player